 Before I tell you why I’m unusually excited about the Macys China Sale, I’ll provide some of the sale details for those of you who don’t need any convincing of how good a deal this is.

-First of all, you can get Lenox china pieces for as low as $4.99 during the Macy’s After Christmas Sale with code JOY!
+First of all, you can get Lenox china pieces for as low as $4.99 during the Macy’s One Day Sale!
 So if you’re looking to replace individual pieces, you couldn’t have picked a better time.

 Perhaps you’re looking to start a china collection.
 Look at this Lenox Butterfly Meadow Dinnerware set, created exclusively for Macy’s.
 It’s a 24-pc collection with service for 6 that you can buy for just $139.99 right now – that’s 70% off!

 Christmas may have just passed, but this is the perfect time to build your Lenox Christmas china collection.
 One of the most iconic Lenox Christmas China patterns is the Lenox Holly Knoll collection.

 As classic as this china pattern is, it’s also subtle enough to positively accentuate your overall holiday table setting.
 What I love most about it – other than the price – is that this set is also microwave and dishwasher safe.
 And did I mention this 16-PC set is only $68.99 right now?
 That’s 75% off!